We are what we eat, aren’t we? Do you believe it? Do you agree that our skin is a reflection of our general health?

 So we have a start point agreeing that between diet and skin there is a direct relation: what we eat has a deep effect on our outward appearance as well as on our physical well-being.
 An ideal diet should provide adequate quantities of all the nutrients essential to health and beauty.
 And don’t forget to nourish your mind!

-Nobody’s perfect, but I think gradually we learn important things about what helps us to be well and live better.
+Nobody’s perfect, but I think gradually we all learn important things about what helps us to be well and live better.

 This time we will discuss the most important food groups that give us general welfare, which is reflected also in our skin: this would be about how to look a glowing face getting a glowing skin.